Rcharitra1/temporary-ez/docs/masterdocs/School/Administration/Guardians.md

 ## What is a guardian?

 :::info
 A guardian is a person who has the authority to take care or look after the students.
 Guardians will be assigned by the school.
-School can add a guardian, search a guardian, edit a guardian, and delete a guardian.
+Schools can add, search, edit, and delete a guardian.
 :::

 ## Add a guardian